kba/tsht/README.md

 ### equals_file_file

 Succeed if the contents of two files match, filenames passed as arguments.
 <!-- END-RENDER -->

 ## API - string

 <!-- BEGIN-RENDER lib/string.sh -->
 This library contains functions testing strings and numbers
-### ok

-Succeed if the first argument is a non-empty non-zero string

-### not_ok

-Succeed if the first argument is an empty string or zero.

 ### equals

 Test for equality of strings